-, Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The gas meter is housed in an external box at the front elevation.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water is provided.
-The visible plumbing appears of copper/PVC piping where seen.
-The bathroom provides WC, wash-hand basin and bath with thermostatic mixer shower.
-Heating and het wester Accesible newto of the sustain wars size all the sustain and t Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supplies of water provided.
+The visible plumbing appears of copper/pvc piping where seen.
+The bathroom provides WC, washhand basin and bath.
+There is a cloakroom with WC and washhand basin on the ground floor.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a gas fired 'Alpha CB24X' central heating boiler which is wall mounted within the kitchen and provides both heating and domestic hot water.
-Drainage Drainage covers etc. were not lifted.
+There is a gas fired 'Ideal Logic+ Combi C30' central heating boiler which is wall mounted within the kitchen and provides both heating and domestic hot water.

+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The property is thought to be connected to the mains sewer.
+The property is thought to be connected to the main sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Smoke detectors are fitted within the property.
 Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.